vexx32/PSWordCloud/docs/New-WordCloud.md

 ### -InputObject

 Provides the input text to supply to the word cloud.
 All input is accepted, but will be treated as string data regardless of the input type.
-If you are entering complex object input, ensure they have a meaningful ToString() method override defined.
+If you are entering complex object input, ensure the objects have a meaningful ToString() method override defined.

 ```yaml
 Type: PSObject